JS12540/Real-Estate-Chatbot/README.md

 ### Fuzzy Search
 Fuzzy search is a technique that finds approximate matches to search terms.
 It allows for minor differences or errors in the query, such as misspellings or slight variations, and still returns relevant results.

+### Semantic Search Caching
+Semantic search caching is a technique where the meaning of queries is analyzed, and similar queries are cached together.
+This reduces latency by retrieving cached responses for semantically similar queries, rather than re-executing complex search processes.

 ### Results

 #### Time for Retrieval